scikit-rf/scikit-rf/doc/sphinx/source/examples/vna_noise_analysis.rst

 Noise Analysis
 --------------------
-Calculates and plots various metrics of noise, given a directory of touchstones files, as would be created from the previous script
+Calculates and plots various metrics of noise, given a directory of touchstone files, as would be created from the previous script.

 ::